barthinho/scull/README.md

   }
   ```

-  * `location` (string): Location of the base directory for the leveldb files.
+  * `location` (string): Location of the base directory for the LevelDB files.
 Defaults to the default folder of current operating system for temporary files.
-  * `db` (function, defaults to [Leveldown](https://github.com/Level/leveldown#readme) implementation): Database constructor, should return a [Leveldown](https://github.com/Level/leveldown#readme) implementation.
+  * `db` (function, defaults to [LevelDOWN](https://github.com/Level/leveldown#readme) implementation): Database constructor, should return a [LevelDOWN](https://github.com/Level/leveldown#readme) implementation.

  > (You can use this to create a in-memory database using [Memdown](https://github.com/Level/memdown#readme))